 To put it simply, BAH rates are determined by three components sourced from experts and statistical data:

-- Median current market rent
+- Median current market rent (BAH is based on rental properties, not home ownership costs)

 - Average utilities (including electricity, heat, and water/sewer)